spacelift-io/user-documentation/docs/concepts/worker-pools.md

 #### AMI

 You can use your own custom-built AMI for your workers, or you can use one of the pre-built images we provide.
-For a list of the correct AMI to use for the region you want to deploy your worker to, see the [spacelift-worker-image releases page](https://github.com/spacelift-io/spacelift-worker-image/releases).
+For a list of the correct AMI to use for the region you want to deploy your worker to, see the [spacelift-worker-image releases page](https://github.com/spacelift-io/spacelift-worker-image/releases){: rel="nofollow"}.

 **Note:** please make sure to choose the `x86_64` version of the AMI.